7 Night Spain & Portugal Cruise on Independence of the Seas from Southampton, England La Coruna, Spain, Tower of Hercules

 From 10:00 AM - 7:00 PM

-The sun will shine upon you as you enter the harbor of Vigo, the largest city in Spain's autonomous Galicia region.
+The sun will shine upon you as you enter the harbour of Vigo, the largest city in Spain's autonomous Galicia region.
 Start your adventure by ascending the Castro Fortress — you can take in views of the city and the lushly forested mountains around it from these granite-walled 17th-century fortifications.
-Then, learn up about the region at one of Vigo's excellent museums: Museo do Mar Galicia features exhibits on the local oceanography and ecosystems, while the Vigo Museum of Contemporary Art hosts a changing lineup of participatory workshops and installations by innovative artists working today.
+Then, find out about the region at one of Vigo's excellent museums: Museo do Mar Galicia features exhibits on the local oceanography and ecosystems, while the Vigo Museum of Contemporary Art hosts a changing line-up of participatory workshops and installations by innovative artists working today.
 Later, stretch your legs on the GR-53, a 25-mile path along the coastline and low mountain peaks around the city, or relax by the blue waters of Cies Beach.

 Vigo, Spain, Marvao castle and Santa Maria church